What Your Will Can and Cannot Do

 - Pass on certain types of possessions

 Your will can point out a separate document that will give funeral instructions, however.
 If you wish to put conditions on certain possessions, such as a grandchild only receiving a car if they have a driver’s license at the time, you may want to consider using a living trust.
 Trusts can put any conditions you like on your possessions.
 All wills are subject to taxation and probate.
 If that is a concern for you, a living trust may also avoid these things.
 Finally, you should speak with an attorney or do your own research to learn which kinds of possessions cannot be included on a will in your state.
-It is always a good idea to work with an attorney, like an estate planning lawyer in Philadelphia, PA, to put your will together.
+It is always a good idea to work with an attorney, to put your will together.